GaryBell1905793/CDNS/README.md

 Added proper error handling - 929
 Updated README with new instructions - update 46
 Fixed critical bug in main module - build 132
+Added new feature for better user experience - 17